Summary

 Picture business plans flip this around.
 They use charts and icons to tell your story.
 Key numbers jump off the page.
 Your business model becomes easy to get at a glance.

 Think of it as your elevator pitch in picture form.
 Every part serves a purpose.
 Nothing gets lost in long blocks of text.
-For your infographic business plan, this step matters most.
+So why does this matter for your infographic business plan?

 When Pictures Beat Words